ianubhavsisodia/Yolo_Realtime_object_detection/README.md

 # REQUIREMENT ANALYSIS

 ### Functional Requirements
-1.Real-Time Object Detection and Tracking - The system must adeptly detect and track multiple objects in real-time using a single-camera video stream.
+1. Real-Time Object Detection and Tracking - The system must adeptly detect and track multiple objects in real-time using a single-camera video stream.
-2.Robust Handling of Challenges - It should effectively manage occlusions, shadows, illumination changes, and camera motion to ensure continuous and accurate tracking.
+2. Robust Handling of Challenges - It should effectively manage occlusions, shadows, illumination changes, and camera motion to ensure continuous and accurate tracking.
-3.Consistent Object Identities - The system must maintain consistent identities for tracked objects across different views, ensuring reliable monitoring in dynamic environments.
+3. Consistent Object Identities - The system must maintain consistent identities for tracked objects across different views, ensuring reliable monitoring in dynamic environments.

 ### Non-Functional Requirements
 1. Performance - The system should exhibit high-performance capabilities to ensure real-time responsiveness.